The New York Times Company research snapshot

 Valuation and margin of safety

-At $74.30, the stock prices a durable digital compounder.
-Quality is high and the balance sheet is strong with about $1.1 billion of cash and marketable securities and no outstanding debt as of March 31, 2026, but the margin of safety is limited unless growth and free cash flow continue to compound.
+At $74.89, the stock prices a durable digital compounder.
+Quality is high and the balance sheet is strong with a net cash position near $1.1 billion and no outstanding debt as of March 31, 2026, but the margin of safety is limited unless growth and free cash flow continue to compound.

 Source-backed data